microsoft/opensource.microsoft.com/README.md

 ## GitHub Actions

 This repo uses GitHub Actions for several purposes.

+### Build

 The primary build from the `main` branch creates the static version of the site and stores it as an artifact.
 This is done using a Docker container specific to this build environment inc. Ruby Gems, Node packages, etc.

+### Pull requests

+A development deployment can be configured to use a version of this site, if a maintainer of the project approves it.